trebeljahr/trebeljahr.com/_pages/quotes.md

 > We have code for design, we have code for fabrication, we need code for construction.
 — Skylar Tibbits

 > Fall in love with some activity, and do it!
 Nobody ever figures out what life is all about, and it doesn't matter.
 Explore the world.
-Nearly everything is really interesting if you go into it deeply enough.
+Nearly everything is  interesting if you go into it deeply enough.
 Work as hard and as much as you want to on the things you like to do the best.
 Don't think about what you want to be, but what you want to do.
 Keep up some kind of a minimum with other things so that society doesn't stop you from doing anything at all.
 — Richard Feynman

 > Spacetime is sometimes referred to as the block universe because within it the whole of physical reality, past, present and future is laid out once and for all frozen in a single four dimensional block.
 Relative to spacetime nothing ever moves and what we call moments are certain slices through spacetime and when the contents of such slices are different from one another we call it change or motion through space.